HalukSumen/FashionMnist/README.md

 ### 3 - Exploratory Data Analysis

-Firslty, I checked data, which came two different dataset which are train and test.
+Firstly, I checked data, which came two different dataset which are train and test.
 Later I checked distribution of labels in datasets and I create a list for expressing images for both datasets, moreover I see all the classes(labels) equally distributed.
 So I dont need to do Oversampling or Undersampling.

 ### 4 - Data Preprocessing